 Go on a Date

 It’s an oldie, but a goody!
-As newlyweds, there’s absolutely nothing wrong with the traditional dinner date on Valentine’s Day.
-Depending on your particular situation, your involvement in wedding planning, and current financial situation, it may have been a while since the two of you actually had a night out alone together.
+As newlyweds, there is absolutely nothing wrong with the traditional dinner date on Valentine’s Day.
+Depending on your lifestyle, your involvement in wedding planning, and your current financial situation, it may have been a while since the two of you actually had a night out alone together.

 Consider going to one of your favorite places or the location of one of your most memorable dates.
 A reservation at your favorite restaurant followed by a movie might be exactly what you need.
 Looking for a cheaper alternative?
 Make your favorite meal and rent a movie, or you could just Netflix and chill after a delicious meal together.

 Unfortunately, Valentine’s Day doesn’t always fall on a weekend.
 Even when it does fall on the weekend, it can be difficult to match up schedules between you and your partner.
 If you and your spouse won’t be able to spend any significant amount of time together on the day in question, consider making Valentine’s Day care packages for each other.
 These boxes can be decorated and filled with romantic items, sentimental gifts, and delicious snacks to keep you thinking of each other all day long.
 As an added bonus (or challenge), set a price limit that you both must adhere to.

 Five Senses Gift Challenge

 Do you prefer to purchase gifts but want to spice up the exchange up a little?
 Commit to a five senses gift challenge!
 With this challenge, you’ll need to buy each other five separate gifts.
 Each gift should correspond with one of the five senses – sight, hearing, taste, smell, and touch.
 The budget for the gifts can be set to suit any financial situation and you’ll both have a blast hunting for the perfect items.
 Take turns exchanging the gifts one at a time.
 It will be fun to go through all the gifts you’ve selected for one another.